The Evolution of Caries Dental Detection Technology 2021

 The evolution of caries dental detection technology has made it possible for dentists to employ more than one method of detection.
-Dentists today need to ensure they detect both visible and invisible spots of decay.
-Because of this, cavity detection is much easier.
-Dentists are in a great position to identify even the smallest cavities and treat them properly and immediately.
+Today’s dentists must be able to detect both obvious and undetectable deterioration.
+Cavity detection is substantially easier as a result of this.
+Dentists are uniquely qualified to detect even the tiniest cavities and treat them effectively and promptly.

 If you have ever had a case where cavity detection was questionable, just think of the dentists decades before you who did not have the clean, clear technology we have today.
 Here’s a look at some of the different methods and types of technology from the earliest to the latest ones used to diagnose cavities:

 Looking for changes in the enamel surface of the tooth is a traditional, tried-and-tested cavity detection method.
 The dentist will look for brown, black, gray, and white stains on a patient’s teeth.

 This is also when dentists look for any stains around the edges of existing fillings or crowns you have.
 Since they sometimes can be an indication that decay is starting or will be developing soon in these areas.
 While the visual inspection is likely part of your current diagnostic exam, we know dentists have to rely on more than a visual inspection these days.